Auslander theorem for PI Artin-Schelter regular algebras: Introduction

 The above conjecture holds when $R$ has global dimension two \cite[Theorem 0.3]{CKWZ2018}.
 Bao, He and Zhang proved that the Auslander map is related to an invariant of the $H$-action on $R$ known as the pertinency.
 The {\it pertinency} of the $H$-action on $R$ is defined to be

 where $t$ is a nonzero integral of $H$, see \cite[Definition 0.1]{BHZ2019}.

-\begin{thm}\cite[Theorem 0.3]{BHZ2019} Let $R$ be a noetherian, connected graded Artin-Schelter regular, Cohen-Macaulay algebra of GK-dimension as least two.
+\begin{thm}\cite[Theorem 0.3]{BHZ2019} Let $R$ be a noetherian, connected graded Artin-Schelter regular, Cohen-Macaulay algebra of Gelfand-Kirillov dimension at least two.
 Let $H$ be a semisimple Hopf algebra acting on $R$ homogeneously and inner faithfully.
 Then the Auslander map is an isomorphism if and only if $\mathrm{p}(R, H) \geq 2$. \end{thm}

 Some other interesting partial results concerning Auslander's Theorem have been proved in \cite{BHZ2018, BHZ2019, GKMW2019, CKZ2020} by using the pertinency as a major tool.